openSUSE/news-o-o/_posts/2009-12-09-announcing-new-opensuse-board-members.markdown

   * Pavol Rusnak (Novell seat)

-  * Rupert HorstkÃ¶tter (non-Novell seat)
+  * Rupert Horstkötter (non-Novell seat)

 These three will serve two-year terms beginning on December 22nd.

 Stephen Shaw and Bryen Yunashko have completed their terms on the Board.
-In addition to those seats, a new seat has been added to the Board effective with the inauguration of the new Board.Â  The full Board will consist of:
+In addition to those seats, a new seat has been added to the Board effective with the inauguration of the new Board.
+The full Board will consist of:

   * Bryen Yunashko